Average KiwiSaver Balance by Age - What You Need to Know

 - While the increasing cost of living is a concern for almost everyone, how New Zealanders deal with these rising costs can significantly affect our retirement years.

 - For many New Zealanders grappling with these economic conditions, saving for retirement is likely to be a distant thought.
-However, for these Kiwis, securing their retirement savings shouldn't be shelved indefinitely.
+However, for these New Zealanders, securing their retirement savings shouldn't be shelved indefinitely.
 With declining rates of home ownership in younger generations and lower KiwiSaver balances across the board, young New Zealanders might struggle to benchmark their own KiwiSaver balance with what others in their peer/age group are at.

 - This guide has been published to make sense of government-sourced data and present it in a way to help every New Zealander make an informed investing decision.